iot-salzburg/dtz_messaging-system/README.md

 if implemented with a HTTP Proxy and the avro messaging format.

 * avro_producer: here some scripts use the avro messaging format in kafka.
-Currently we don't use them.
+Currently we don't use this format.

 ## Contents